Search Programs

 - Expected Time to Completion: 18 months

 Wilson College in Philadelphia is another one of the available vet tech schools in PA.
-Wilson offers a four-year bachelor of science (BS) degree in veterinary technology.
+Wilson offers a four-year bachelor of science (BS) degree in veterinary nursing.
 This program has three concentrations for students depending on their career aspirations: veterinary biology, veterinary business management, and Equi-Assist.

 All concentrations offer core courses such as pharmacology; laboratory animal science; introduction to veterinary nursing; infectious diseases and diagnostics; veterinary anatomy and physiology; non-infectious diseases and nutrition; veterinary radiology; and more.
 Here are the courses within the unique concentrations: